 When women in our Armed Forces complete their service, they should be able to expect that at the very least, they’ll have the same health care access they had while in the military.
 But for women veterans covered through the VA, access to the no-cost contraceptive care they received while they were active duty doesn’t exist.
 Congresswoman Trahan voted in favor of the Equal Access to Contraception for Veterans Act to ensure that women veterans have the same no-cost contraceptive care as other women.

-Preventing Crimes Against Veterans Act of 2019
+Preventing Crimes Against Veterans Act